TophatSynth/medic_backup/Lecture Notes/Week 1/B O N E S.md

 	- Metaphysis
 		- Middle bit bt head and shaft
 	- Periosteum
-		- Fibrous sheath covering the outside of th bone
+		- Fibrous sheath covering the outside of the bone
 	- ![[Pasted image 20250918092330.png]]
 - 2 major kinds of bone
 	- Trabecular/Cancellous (Spongy and porous)